2021 Annual Forum

 The Center for Global Business’ Annual Forum is an event occurring every spring that brings together distinguished voices from the academic, policy, diplomatic, and business communities to speak on a different theme each year.

-This year, save the date for the 3rd Annual Forum on Tuesday, April 13.
-Kislaya Prasad, academic director of the Center for Global Business, will lead a discussion with Mauro Guillén, author of "2030: How Today's Biggest Trends Will Collide and Reshape the Future of Everything."
+At the 2021 Annual Forum, Kislaya Prasad, academic director of the Center for Global Business, led a discussion with Mauro Guillén, author of "2030: How Today's Biggest Trends Will Collide and Reshape the Future of Everything".

 About the Speaker